ihmccreery/sjfnw/docs/tests/intro-to-testing.md

 Most of our tests are functional/integrational, focusing on a specific view, often involving at least one form and model.
 They are the easiest type to write given the way our code is set up and they test a lot of parts of the app.
 As we refactor some code into smaller pieces, we can write more unit tests, like these ones for [`_compile_membership_progress`](https://github.com/aisapatino/sjfnw/blob/master/sjfnw/fund/tests/test_home.py#L139).

-Onr major issue with our tests is that we don't have any way to test our front-end javascript.
+One major issue with our tests is that we don't have any way to test our front-end javascript.
 There is some key functionality there - things like loading and submitting forms, autosaving the grant application.
 There's an issue filed [here](https://github.com/aisapatino/sjfnw/issues/172).

 At this point, the primary goal is to add [test coverage](../workflow/continuous-integration.md) in whatever ways seem best.
 In particular, we should **avoid adding any new functionality without accompanying tests**.